EZO Logo

 Once the assets are tested, they can set up barcode labels in the hardware asset management system, for example, laptops can have LAP-001 added as barcode labels, which also serve as an identification number in the system.
 When scanning the new hardware assets, the IT team simply scans this barcode and these assets will be categorized under Laptops.

 When they have added assets to the system, they can easily be scanned for their configuration and usage.
-IT team can create and configure discovery agents in the system to be deployed on all assets.
+The IT team can create and configure discovery agents in the system to be deployed on all assets.
 This will provide real-time hardware details at any time, from anywhere.

 After successful configuration, these assets are deployed.
 The end user must ‘sign out’ the device and accept any use policies.
 The hardware asset management system allows IT admins to assign assets to users and maintain records on the system.
 This streamlines the onboarding and offboarding process, where they can easily view which devices are used by which user, and when to remove user details to complete offboarding.